miguelmoravec/miguelmoravec.github.io/content/en/blog/how_to_climate_policy.md

 -	John Hopkins University
 -	Stanford University
 -   University of Michigan
--	Colorado State University – Boulder Campus (surprisingly strong program)
+-	University of Colorado Boulder

 I realize that gaining acceptance to and paying masters tuition at many of these schools may sound daunting – but recall that:

 1.	graduate admissions are much less selective than undergraduate admissions
 2.	there are ways to get grad school paid for:

+	-	teaching or research assistantships
 	-	“mastering out” of a paid doctoral program
-	-	teaching or research assistantships
 	-	employer tuition assistance programs
 	-	Moving for in-state tuition

 If you’re not in a position to attend graduate school right now, another strategy to consider is getting “blue chip” experience in a job that’s adjacent to the climate policy industry.

-This could be consulting, a fortune 500 company, government, or even local advocacy experience.
+This could be consulting, a Fortune 500 company, government, or even local advocacy experience.

 I was fortunate enough to land a job as a science communicator with the US EPA thanks to an free early government career placement website called Zintellect.
 You should absolutely upload your resume here if you’re interested in learning how agencies execute the policies that they’re given by Congress.
 It’s free to apply, and you will stand out in an interview pool with any three letter agency on your resume.